Breathe (2 AM)

-"Breathe (2 AM)" is the debut single of American singer-songwriter Anna Nalick.
-The song was first released in 2004 and re-released in 2005, when it charted at number 45 on the US Billboard Hot 100 and number four on the Billboard Adult Contemporary chart.
-In New Zealand, it peaked at number 37.
-"Breathe (2 AM)" has been certified Gold by the Recording Industry Association of America.
+"Breathe (2 AM)" is a song by American singer-songwriter Anna Nalick, released in November 2004 as her debut single.
+It was re-released in 2005, when it charted at number 45 on the US Billboard Hot 100 and number four on the Billboard Adult Contemporary chart.
+In New Zealand, it entered the top 40, peaking at number 37.
+"Breathe (2 AM)" has been certified gold by the Recording Industry Association of America (RIAA).

 Content

 The verses of "Breathe (2 AM)" tell the stories of three characters: a friend of the narrator's who has fallen into an unhappy relationship, an alcoholic soldier at Fort Bliss, and the narrator's experience of writing and performing a song.
 Chuck Taylor describes it as "an introspective yet confessional tale about learning to handle everyday challenges — and remembering to take time to breathe".

 Composition

 The song is composed in a key of A major, the time signature is 6/8 compound, and the tempo is "moderately slow, in 2" of 55 bpm, with the vocal range of F♯3–A4, according to Musicnotes.com.